varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	If there were no "foobar" HTTP header, the vmod_foo() function would be passed a NULL pointer as argument.

-	When used as a return value, the producing function is responsible for arranging memory management.
-Either by freeing the string later by whatever means available or by using storage allocated from the client or backend workspaces.

 STEVEDORE
 	C-type: ``const struct stevedore *``